jacobphillips99/protorubric/README.md

 # open-rubric

-Open-source tools for autograding LLM answers with rubrics.
+Open-source tools for autograding rubrics with LLMs.

 ## Features
 - Define and evaluate rubrics for LLM-generated responses using YAML configurations.